Mika Salamanca: Early life

 Anne Michaella Salonga Salamanca was born on October 26, 2000.
 Her mother is a homemaker and her father is a businessman.
 She completed her early education in her hometown before attending St. Scholastica's College in Manila.
-In 2019, she graduated from high school in Alabama, United States.
+She graduated from high school in Alabama, United States.

 Career

+In 2017, Salamanca was discovered for her singing abilities and gained widespread popularity through her rendition of the popular song "A Million Dreams", performed in a helium voice challenge.
+Following this, her career as a vlogger began to flourish.

+In September 2023, she was introduced as an artist under Sparkle, the talent agency owned by GMA.

 She appeared in supporting roles in several television series in 2023, including Sarah in Maging Sino Ka Man and Megan in Walang Matigas na Pulis sa Matinik na Misis.
 She also made a guest appearance on the comedy series Bubble Gang.

 In 2025, Salamanca was revealed among the lineup of initial housemates (contestants) for Pinoy Big Brother: Celebrity Collab Edition.
 She eventually won the competition alongside Brent Manalo.
 She also made a guest appearance on the game show Rainbow Rumble on Kapamilya Channel, A2Z and All TV.
 In September, she published a children's book titled Lipad (lit.
 'Flight').